isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/index.md

 To ease the scratching and itching caused by flea combs will weed out fleas of all sizes from your dogs fur.
 A flea comb has finely spaced teeth/ tines to physically trap and eject the flea "dirt, " fleas, larvae, and flea eggs.
 Luckily, the flea combing process leaves your dog well-groomed, too, and happy.
 Use the flea comb when your dogs fur is not tangled, thick, and extended to increase effectiveness and reduce pain.

-Remove the fur tangles by brushing using a regular [pet comb or brush](https://www.amazon. com/dp/B00OIOB90E/? tag=p-policy-20) as it has widely-spaced tines.
+Remove the fur tangles by brushing using a regular [pet comb or brush](https://www.amazon.com/dp/B00OIOB90E/?tag=p-policy-20)as it has widely-spaced tines.
 Mix dish soap with hot water in a deep bucket (half full) thus, fleas wont jump out quickly.
 While combing, youll use the liquid to rinse your flea comb and hold the fleas combed from the dog's fur.
 Position white clothing or a newspaper under your bucket and dog.

 This will hold the flea dirt, fleas, and eggs thatll be dropping off.